naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
 <span class="action-param-nameless action-param-required" title="Nameless parameter: value should be provided after the action identifer without specifying parameter ID  Required parameter: parameter should always be specified">Expression</span> | String | Set expression.  <br /><br />  The expression should be in the following format: `VariableName=ExpressionBody`, where `VariableName` is the name of the custom  variable to assign and `ExpressionBody` is the expression, the result of which should be assigned to the variable.  <br /><br />  Supported operators inside the expression body: +,-,*,/,%.
 All operators requires both operands to be numbers; you can only use assignment with strings.  <br /><br />  Supported math functions inside the expression body: everything from [.NET System.Math](https://docs.microsoft.com/en-us/dotnet/api/system.math?view=netframework-4.7.2#methods) namespace.
-Additionally, `Random(int min, int max)` function is supported, returning a random integer between specified min and max values.  <br /><br />  You can use existing variable names in the expression body; to distinguish a plain text value from a variable name, wrap the value in single quotes (').
+Additionally, `Random(int min, int max)` function is supported, returning a random integer between specified min and max values.  <br /><br />  You can use existing variable names in the expression body; to distinguish a plain text value from a variable name, wrap the value in double quotes (`"`).

 </div>

 #### Example
 ```
 ; Assign `foo` variable a `bar` string value
-@set foo='bar'
+@set foo="bar"

 ; Assign `foo` variable a 1 number value
 @set foo=1

+; Assign `foo` variable a `true` boolean value
+@set foo=true

 ; If `foo` is a number, add 0.5 to its value
 @set foo=foo+0.5